-basketball to true fans of the game.
-Basketball has evolved and so have the rules.
+Over the years basketball has evolved and so have the rules.
 The ABA combines NCAA, FIBA and NBA rules to create the best show for the fans.
 The ABA was the creators of the 3-point shot (now used by the NBA and other leagues).
 The ABA now has a rule focusing on defense called the 3D Rule.
 Learn about our unique rules here and how we plan on making the game more fun and exciting.
-In the ABA we’re havin a ball!
+In the ABA we’re Havin a ball!

 A.B.A.
 LEAGUE STATEMENTS

-- Officials should set a new and refreshing example by enforcing the rules of the game.
+Officials should set a new and refreshing example by enforcing the rules of

-- ABA basketball can be a fun and exciting experience for the fans.
-We offer a great athletic, fast-paced game at affordable prices.
+· ABA basketball can be a fun and exciting experience for the fans.
+We offer a great athletic, fast-paced game at

-- 3-D Rule remains on until the team scores, attempts a free throw for a personal foul; or the other team gains control of the ball.
+· 3-D Rule remains on until the team scores, attempts a free throw for a personal foul; or the other team gains control

 6th FOUL RULE

-- When a player has committed a 6th Foul (combination of personals & a direct technical); he may continue to participate in the game as a 6th Foul Player.
+When a player has committed a 6th Foul (combination of personals and a direct technical) he may continue to participate in the game as a 6th Foul Player.

 “3-10 & OUT”